 Plastic checkout bags are not used by Kauai retailers due to our Plastic Bag Reduction Law, however, plastic film bags in the form of produce bags and food packaging is still in use.
 Film plastic is not recyclable on Kauai or in the State of Hawaii.
 Film plastics are problematic in recycling streams because they are often contaminated, and also get tangled in screens and other equipment in materials recovery facilities.
 We encourage people to source reduce and reuse film plastics as much as possible.

 The Garden Island Newspaper accepts clean used plastic newspaper sleeves for reuse at their headquarters in Lihue.

 Polystyrene (Styrofoam) Reuse

 Polystyrene, or Styrofoam, is not accepted for recycling on Kauai.
 However, you can reuse packing peanuts by placing them in a clean plastic bag and bringing them to the Kauai Resource Center in Lihue, where the County hosts a "drop and swap" for reuse of foam peanuts and bubble wrap.
-The UPS Store in Lihue also accepts foam peanuts as well as foam blocks.
+(Please note that due to the Covid-19 pandemic the "drop and swap" program is currently unavailable.)
+The UPS Store in Lihue accepts foam peanuts as well as foam blocks.
 Foam blocks are cut up and reused for packing material.
-Call the ups store at 632-2347 for more information and availability.
+Call the UPS store at 632-2347 for more information and availability.

 What you can do

 Since plastic is problematic to the environment, we encourage source reduction for this material.
-If possible, please make efforts to purchase sodas in aluminum, which requires the least amount of resources to recycle.
+If possible, please make efforts to purchase soda in aluminum cans, which requires the least amount of resources to recycle.
 Purchase food products and juice in a glass container instead of plastic.